-I pursue answers to these questions with frogs in mind.
+I often pursue answers to these questions with frogs in mind.
 Why?

 1) Frogs are understudied in conservation (historical focus on birds & mammals)